 If you want to feel special and have a wonderful restaurant meal, then it’s The Ingham Swan.
 You’ll need to book to guarantee a table.
 Chef/Patron, Daniel Smith takes pride in serving modern British food of the highest quality using fresh, seasonal local produce from the local area catering for meat lovers, fish eaters and vegetarians.

 Just a mile and a half away in the village you’ll find The Greyhound Inn, serving homemade pub classics, light-bites and traditional Sunday roasts.
+Usually open 7 days a week but can vary depending on time of year.

 If you’re in the mood for a curry, try out Oasis 2 in Stalham for a freshly made curry and a range of dishes from various regions around India.
+You can also order a delivery to the Barns.

 A bit further afield, but well worth the effort …